flashbots/mev-boost-relay/docs/cla/HarmonyIndividualContributorLicenseAgreement.md

 ## Harmony Individual Contributor License Agreement

 Thank you for your interest in contributing to the Flashbots ("We" or "Us") mev-boost-relay repository.
 This contributor agreement ("Agreement") documents the rights granted by contributors to Us.
-To make this document effective, please sign it and send it to Us by mail, email, fax, or electronic submission per the prompted instructions.
+To make this document effective, please fill out the form below.
 This is a legally binding document, so please read it carefully before agreeing to it.
 The Agreement may cover more than one software project managed by Us.

 # 1. Definitions
  "You" means the individual who Submits a Contribution to Us.